 Smith also wrote ''Our Struggle for the Fourteenth Colony'' in 1907.
 He wrote ''Arnold's March from Cambridge to Quebec'' in 1903.
 In 1899 he wrote ''The Troubadours at Home''.

 Smith's papers were donated to the Latin American collection of the University of Texas library, (now the Benson Latin American Collection, by a book dealer, Michael M. Russel, who had acquired them.
 The collection enriched the university's materials on the Mexican–American War.

-On May 22, 1892, Justin married Mary Ellen Barnard in Boston, Massachusetts; they divorced in 1895.
+On May 22, 1892, Smith married Mary Ellen Barnard in Boston, Massachusetts; they divorced in 1895.
 Her stage name was Marie Ellene Barna, also known as Marie Russak.

 Smith was the son of Rev. Ambrose Smith (1820–1882) and Cynthia Marie Egerton (1821–1899), and a descendant of Gov. William Bradford of the ''Mayflower'' via his mother's father, Ariel Egerton (1789–1859).
 Provided by Wikipedia